Princess Akiko of Mikasa: Public appearances

 In July 1998, Princess Akiko paid a visit to Turkey for the first time.
 The trip was done under the arrangement of the Middle Eastern Culture Center, an organisation associated with her grandfather.
 During the trip the Princess viewed the remains of Kaman-Kalehöyük alongside many other sites.
 Princess Akiko came of age in December 2001 and started attending official ceremonies and events in Japan with the other members of the Imperial Family.

 In June 2003, Princess Akiko went on a tour of the heritage of Turkey that her father had planned.

 In July 2010, she also visited "the Dedication Ceremony of the Museum of Archaeology Kaman-Kalehöyük, Japanese Institute of Anatolian Archaeology".
 In January 2011, she went to Austria.
 The main purpose of this trip was attending the 19th INTERSKI Congress held in St. Anton.

 On 4 September 2013, Princess Akiko departed for Argentina to meet with members of International Olympic Committee, where members wanted to elect the host city for the 2020 Summer Olympics, with candidates being Madrid, Istanbul and Tokyo.
 Princess Akiko and Princess Takamado were part of the Japanese delegation, supporting Tokyo's successful Olympic bid.
 On 6 September, Princess Akiko toured a Japanese garden in Buenos Aires with the president of Argentina's Japanese Cultural Foundation, Kazunori Kosaka.

 She also made an official visit to Chile from 7 to 12 September 2013.
-During her stay, Princess Akiko of Mikasa met with President Sebastián Piñera and toured Easter Island.
+During her stay, Princess Akiko met with President Sebastián Piñera and toured Easter Island.
 Princess Akiko visited University of Santiago for a conference and conversation with the students of Japanese translation and linguistics.
 She visited Valparaíso Viña Viu Manent to learn more about Chilean wine, which is popular in Japan.